TEIGIN CASE HIRASAWA SADAMICHI

-JIADEP Note: In one of the most notorious cases of wrongful arrest, a tenpera painter was arrested for the poisoning of 12 people at the Teikoku Bank bank in 1948.
+JIADEP Note: One of the most notorious cases of wrongful arrest, a tenpera painter was arrested for the poisoning of 12 people at the Teikoku Bank in 1948.
 He denied any connection with the case and died in prison at the age of 95.
-His supporters are still trying to clear his name.
-Exoneration after death is not alien to Japanese criminal justice, and one woman, _____, the defendant in the Tokushima Radio Case, was found not guilty after her death.
+Until recently, his supporters were still trying to clear his name.
+Exoneration after death is not alien to Japanese criminal justice, and one woman defendant in the Tokushima Radio Case, was found not guilty after her death.
+Needless to say, his adopted son recently died, and presently no one has standing to continue the case.

 ~~~~~~~~~~~~~~~~~